gvsoc/gvsoc/docs/developer/src/hwpe/task3/task_3.rst

 .. admonition:: Task - 3.4.3 Enqueue the first event
    :class: task

    Enqueue an event with a latency of 1.
+Make sure to check whether we are actually in the first event case.

    .. code-block:: cpp